Netmarket123/DesignPatterns/Structural/Flyweight/README.rst

 -----------

 .. image:: uml/uml.png
-   :alt: Alt Flyweight UML Diagram
+   :alt: Alt Facade UML Diagram
    :align: center

 Code
 ----

-You can also find this code on `GitHub`_
+You can also find these code on `GitHub`_

 FlyweightInterface.php